-- It has been held that a written statement/description/chemical formula of a smell mark, a deposit of an odour sample of a smell mark, or a combination of the aforesaid means does not satisfy the requirements on graphical representation of a trade mark (Sieckmann). - In John Lewis of Hungerford Ltd's Trade Mark Application [2001] RPC 57528, the trade mark was described as "the smell, aroma, or essence of cinnamon".
+- It has been held that a written statement/description/chemical formula of a smell mark, a deposit of an odour sample of a smell mark, or a combination of the aforesaid means does not satisfy the requirements on graphical representation of a trade mark (Sieckmann). - In John Lewis of Hungerford Ltd's Trade Mark Application [2001] RPC 28, the trade mark was described as "the smell, aroma, or essence of cinnamon".
 The Registrar held that a mark was not sufficiently described if it required the assumption of a previous experience on the part of the examiner.
-On appeal to the Appointed Person, Geoffrey Hobbs Q.C. rejected a pictorial analysis of the smell created by an "electronic nose" as unintelligible to people inspecting the Register.
-The wording "the smell, aroma or essence of cinnamon" on the basis of its inability to provide a graphic representation which could properly be regarded as unique to the applied-for smell.
-The description of the mark also lacks precision as a result of the degree of subjectivity it allows in the determination of the question whether a fragrance exemplifies "the smell, aroma or essence of cinnamon" and the extent to which the differing perceptions of different individuals can equally well be regarded as benchmarks for the interpretation of the wording in question.
-It fails to satisfy the requirements of the equivalent of section 38(2)(a)(v) and (b)(iv).
+On appeal to the Appointed Person, Geoffrey Hobbs Q.C. rejected a pictorial analysis of the smell created by an "electronic nose" on the basis of its inability to provide a graphic representation which could properly be regarded as unique to the applied-for smell.
+The description of the mark also lacks precision as a result of the degree of subjectivity it allows in the determination of the question whether a fragrance exemplifies "the smell, aroma or essence of cinnamon" and the extent to which the differing perceptions of different individuals can equally well be regarded as benchmarks for the interpretation of the wording in question. - In Eden SARL v OHIM (Court of First Instance of the European Communities (Third Chamber), 27 October 2005), the applied-for mark was represented by the description "the smell of ripe strawberries" and the image of a red strawberry whose variety was not specified.
+The image which represented the fruit emitting the smell in question did not convey information additional to the description in words.
+The overall representation of the mark was held to be lacking in clarity and precision.
+Accordingly, the Court upheld the findings that the mark had not been represented graphically.
+Besides, the Court noted, "at the present time, there is no generally accepted international classification of smells which would make it possible, as with international colour codes or musical notation, to identify an olfactory sign objectively and precisely through the attribution of a name of a precise code specific to each smell."